NitheshD05/my-notes/content/Host-Your-AI-Locally.md

 You can explore more....!
 Just use this like Chat GPT.

-Welll So far so good, how about creating a stranded **Web UI** for your AI models >?
+Welll So far so good, how about creating a standard **Web UI** for your AI models >?

 Will do that, now we need a docker to achieve this, Just use the command bellow to get a clean **Web UI** for your personalized AI models